naasir/scrapi/README.md

                     /_/
 ```

-A sample REST API implementation in Scala
+A Scala flavored sample REST API with teeth.

 ## Quickstart